mantidproject/mantid/docs/source/release/v6.4.0/indirect_geometry.rst

 - A bug has been fixed in the ``CASTEP .phonon`` file import for the :ref:`Density Of States interface<DensityOfStates_Interface>` and :ref:`SimulatedDensityOfStates <algm-SimulatedDensityOfStates>` algorithm.
 The bug was causing some q-points to be misidentified as duplicate Gamma-points and removed.
 - A bug has been fixed in :ref:`Inelastic Data analysis <interface-inelastic-data-analysis>` where the first value would be ignored when a fit was performed.
+- Two bugs have been fixed in ``ISISCalibration`` in the :ref:`Indirect Data Reduction<interface-indirect-data-reduction>` interface.
+The first bug caused the resolution data to not be updated when the reflection was changed.
+The second bug sometimes caused a bad energy range selection for the resolution data.

 Algorithms
 ----------